PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Challenges with Wagers.md

 Having an incentive to win a challenge spices things up, that is why the create challenge request comes built with the ability to wager any of the 6 default currencies but what if that is not enough?
 This tutorial will teach you how to wager virtual goods through cloud code.

-## The setup
+## The Setup

 This tutorial will demonstrate adding extra cloud code to the existing requests and responses that our platform offers to provide extra functionality.

 ## Create Challenge Request

-When the player creates the challenge, we want to be able to check that the virtual good wager they're placing is valid, that they have enough quantity to wager.
+When the player creates the challenge, we want to be able to check that the virtual good wager they're placing is valid: that they have enough quantity to wager.
 In this example we're only ever wagering one virtual good of one type.

 ```
     //Check if we have scriptData